Fanning Springs in Gilchrist County, Florida — The American South (South Atlantic)

 Products such as cotton, lumber, turpentine and other plantation products would be loaded and hauled off while household and farm supplies would be received.

 Location.
 29° 35.5′ N, 82° 56.167′ W. Marker is in Fanning Springs, Florida, in Gilchrist County.
 Marker can be reached from the intersection of U.S. 19 and Kentucky Avenue, on the right when traveling west.
+Marker is located in Fort Fanning Historical Park north of Fanning Springs State Park.
 Touch for map.
-Marker is located in Fort Fanning Historical Park north of Fanning
+Marker is at or near this postal address: 18020 US 19, Trenton FL 32693, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 4 other markers are within 12 miles of this marker, measured as the crow flies.
-Fanning Springs Bridge (about 500 feet away, measured in a direct line); Oldtown (approx. 2.9 miles away); Fletcher Community (approx. 10½ miles away); Triumph the Church and Kingdom of God in Christ (approx. 12 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Fanning Springs Bridge (about 500 feet away, measured in a direct line); Old Town School (approx. 2.7 miles away); Oldtown (approx. 2.9 miles away); John Franklin Beach, Sr. (approx. 7.2 miles away); The Crystal Ice House (approx. 7.3 miles away); Trenton's Compass Rose (approx. 7.3 miles away); Coca Cola Bottling Plant (approx. 7.3 miles away); Manatee Spring (approx. 7½ miles away).

 Also see . . .
 Historic Fort on the Suwannee.
 (Submitted on August 19, 2013.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 16, 2013, by Darlene Greany of Cape Coral, Florida.
-This page has been viewed 762 times since then and 54 times this year.
+This page was last revised on June 16, 2021.
+It was originally submitted on August 16, 2013, by Darlene Greany of Cape Coral, Florida.
+This page has been viewed 1,232 times since then and 35 times this year.
 Last updated on August 19, 2013, by Darlene Greany of Cape Coral, Florida.
-Photos: 1, 2, 3, 4. submitted on August 16, 2013, by Darlene Greany of Cape Coral, Florida. • Bernard Fisher was the editor who published this page.
+Photos: 1. submitted on August 16, 2013, by Darlene Greany of Cape Coral, Florida.
+2. submitted on June 16, 2021, by Tim Fillmon of Webster, Florida.
+3, 4, 5. submitted on August 16, 2013, by Darlene Greany of Cape Coral, Florida. • Bernard Fisher was the editor who published this page.